 Mina and Van Helsing are almost to the castle but decide to stop for the night.
 Hearing spirits from the surrounding area, Van Helsing casts a circle around Mina and protects her by burning her forehead with a blessed communion wafer.
 They stay inside the circle through the night while Dracula's three brides tempt Mina to join them, killing the horses from their carriage.
 The next morning, as Mina sleeps in the circle, Van Helsing visits the castle and beheads the vampiresses, throwing their severed heads into the gorge.

 As Quincey dies, Mina sits with Dracula on the chapel floor inside the castle.
 She kisses him, and he begs her to give him peace.
 Out of love, she pushes the sword the rest of the way through Dracula's heart.
-The burn on her forehead disappears, the wound in the altar cross repairs itself and Dracula dies.
+The burn on her forehead disappears, the wound in the altar cross repairs itself and Dracula dies, his face becoming youthful again.
 Mina gives him his final release by cutting off his head.
 [Original Synopsis by bj_kuehl]